 Cardiff station, though re-built in the 30s with an art deco look still has that classical feel of the golden age of railway travel, with an imposing ‘Great Western Railway’ carved in the stonework.
 We’re disgorged uncommonly close, for a City Central station, to the centre of the city.

 Strangely in the centre too is the monumental Millennium Stadium.
 I have previously explained cricket to the Greek, telling her it is a working class sport in the north, more of a fop’s sport in the south.
-Now I try and explain the working class passion for rugby in Wales as opposed to the crowds of Barbour jackets she’s seen in Twickenham.
+Now I try and explain the working class passion for rugby in Wales as opposed to the crowds of Barbour jackets she’d seen in Twickenham.

-She has little time for my treaties on sport or social commentary, however, and instead we walk in the sun around the sprawling and lush Bute Park.
+She has little time for my treaties on sport or social commentary, however, and instead we walk in the sun around the sprawling Bute Park.
 Watched over by the handsome university buildings and the castle.

 Later, we meet friends from her old country, who are studying here and live in the centre, in one of the giant towers placed in 2005 on top of the old 1830s Cardiff Gas Light and Coke building: as if an elaborate UFO landed on the back of this rusticated old building, which now only survives as a tiny scrap of history at the bottom of the 23-storey behemoth.